Pre-diabetes: What it is and how to manage it

 Prediabetes: Symptoms, Diagnoses, and Treatment Prediabetes management is also known as; impaired glucose tolerance, borderline diabetes, impaired fasting glucose or glucose intolerance.
 Where either an Impaired glucose tolerance (IGT) or Impaired fasting glucose (IFG) test indicates that the blood glucose levels are higher than normal, though not high enough to be diagnosed with Type [...]

-Understanding Rotator Cuff Related Shoulder Pain: A Modern Take on Tears, Tendons, and Treatment
+Understanding Rotator Cuff Related Shoulder Pain: Tears, Tendons, and Treatment

 Understanding Rotator Cuff Related Shoulder Pain: A Modern Take on Tears, Tendons, and Treatment Introduction to RCRSP Shoulder pain is one of the most common musculoskeletal complaints, and at the heart of it for many lies the rotator cuff—a group of four muscles and tendons that stabilize and are involved in moving the [...]